Skip to main content

 Runโ€‹

-Run it from command line:
+Run the code from the command line:

 yarn ts-node attester/attestCredential.ts

-Let's move on to setup our Verifier!
+Let's move on to set up the Verifier!